-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 Creating a new Sanity project

-To begin, we'll create a new Sanity project.
-We'll use one of Sanity's templates, the blog template, but if you'd like to do something differently, you can modify the schema or pick a custom template.
+To begin, create a new Sanity project, using one of Sanity’s templates, the blog template.
+If you would like to customize your configuration, you can modify the schema or pick a custom template.

 Installing Sanity and configuring your dataset

-@sanity/cli client from NPM, and create a new project using
+@sanity/cli client from NPM, and running

 Installing the Sanity client and creating a new project